-The First-Year Seminar program was created to strengthen a culture of close intellectual contact between teachers and students in the pre-major years.
-The program, which includes over seventy-five seminars annually, offers students the chance to take introductory courses in small settings.
-Faculty have also found the dynamics of a first-years-only seminar uniquely rewarding; and many departments and programs have discovered that first-year seminars are useful for introducing students to their offerings early in a student’s career.
-A list of current courses can be in the Yale College Programs of Study.
+The First-Year Seminar program was created to strengthen a culture of close intellectual engagement between faculty and students during the pre-major years.
+With approximately 100 seminars offered annually, the program provides students with the opportunity to enroll in introductory courses within small, discussion-based settings.
+Faculty members have also found the experience of teaching first-years-only particularly rewarding.
+In addition, many departments and programs have recognized the value of first-year seminars in introducing students to their offerings early in their academic journey.

 Answers to some frequently asked questions are listed below.
 If you have additional questions about the program or would like to offer a seminar next year, please contact the Director of the First-Year Seminar Program, contact information below.